Supplier Cybersecurity

 IDENTIFY FCI, CUI and CDI

-Proper identification and handling of FCI, CUI and CDI are critical components of any Cybersecurity program.
+Proper identification and handling of FCI, CUI, and/or CDI are critical components of any Cybersecurity program.
 Federal regulations mandate specific security controls based on the type of information a Supplier possesses or creates.
-Suppliers may be provided FCI, CUI and CDI as a requirement of order performance or create it themselves.
+Suppliers may be provided FCI, CUI and/or CDI as a requirement of Order performance, or they may create it themselves.
 In either case, Suppliers must ensure that the information retains its identification and appropriate markings.
 Definitions for FCI, CUI and CDI are outlined in their respective regulations.

 CUI and CDI require a higher standard of protection and care than FCI.